semantic-flow/sflo-dendron-notes/sflo.concept.identifier.md

 Mesh identifiers are like URLs (or URIs), but without the scheme (i.e., https:// or file://).

-if the identifier starts with a slash, its path is relative to the [[sflo.concept.mesh.node-facet.root]].
+if the identifier starts with a slash, its path is relative to the [[sflo.concept.root-node]].

 if it starts with a `../` it refers to the parent, `../../` refers to the grandparent, etc.